kyma-project/kyma/docs/01-overview/02-main-areas/api-exposure/03-03-blacklisted-services.md

 >**TIP:** For more information, read about the [Api CR statuses](#custom-resource-api-rule-status-codes).

-The blocklist works as a security measure and prevents users from exposing vital internal services of Kubernetes, Istio, and API Server Proxy.
+The blocklist works as a security measure and prevents users from exposing vital internal services of Kubernetes and Istio.